sftSalman/Risky_building_detection_from_satelite_images-/README.md

 ## Code and paper will be available soon
+## Current Update

+🚧 **Project Update**: We are currently in the process of updating our project to integrate the latest version of the YOLO model for real-time applications.
+This enhancement aims to increase detection accuracy and improve the speed of processing satellite imagery, allowing us to provide more immediate assessments and insights.
 ## Overview

 Bangladesh, among the most densely populated countries globally, faces a critical issue with the structural safety of buildings in its capital city, Dhaka.
 Shockingly, approximately 90% of the buildings in Dhaka are deemed highly risky and susceptible to collapse during natural disasters like earthquakes.
 To address this pressing concern, our team aims to develop a solution utilizing deep learning technology to identify risky buildings within Dhaka city using satellite imagery.